hackclub/hackclub/workshops/tic_tac_toe/README.md

               return True
 ```

-While we are at it, we can also do a simple check to see if the match is a tie by counting the number of cross or noughts placed on the baord.
+While we are at it, we can also do a simple check to see if the match is a tie by counting the number of cross or noughts placed on the board.

 ```python
 for a in range(9):